Nasal Valve Collapse – LATERA

 Many people may or may not notice the visible collapse of the nostrils.

 Weakness in the ligaments or cartilage of the nose may result from an injury or prior surgery.
-In some cases, nasal airway obstruction is an age-related problem.
+In some cases, nasal valve collapse is an age-related problem.

-Historically, nasal airway obstruction has been vastly undertreated.
-The common approach to correcting weak cartilage and ligaments involved grafting tissue from another area of the body, which carried substantial risk.
+Historically, nasal valve collapse has been vastly undertreated.
+The common approach to correcting weak cartilage and ligaments involved grafting tissue from another area of the body, which carried substantial risk and required significant surgery.
 Additionally, the available method of tissue grafting could potentially change the appearance of the nose without adequately correcting the anatomical abnormality causing the obstruction to the nasal passageways.
 Now, we have LATERA.

 How does LATERA Work?